How could I check if I am still a virgin?

 The way to check if you're still a virgin is to ask yourself how you define virginity, and see if or how your definition matches up with your experiences.

 In other words, there is NO -- and I mean none, zero, nunca, aucun, keine -- physical way to determine if someone is a virgin, because virginity is an idea, not a medical or physical condition.

-Others might still -- even though it's a very outdated notion -- define virginity as only being for women, and as women who still have hymens.
-But since the hymen erodes on its own over time, can still remain partially intact when a woman has had intercourse or other kinds of sex (heck, a few women have even gone through childbirth and STILL had part of their hymen left), and can also wear away due to injuries, that's a pretty dopey idea as well, especially since it was popular before we knew what we know now about female anatomy.
+Others might still -- even though it's a very outdated notion -- define virginity as only being for people with vaginas, and as people who still have "intact" hymens.
+But since the hymen, more accurately called the vaginal corona, isn't something that can be worn away or broken, that's a pretty dopey idea as well, especially since it was popular before we knew what we know now about vaginal anatomy.